LiangGao/cc/README.md

 The two-heap based method here is good for general purpose of calculating running median.
 However, for this specific problem, there is a possibly better approach.

 Because the word-limit for each tweet is 140, the maximum number of unique words per tweet is 140.
-This means we just need to find the median for a numerical list/array including only integers 1 to 140.
-It can be done using the `dictionary` in python, with keys equal to the possible numbers of unique words per tweet (1 - 140).
+This means we just need to *locate* the median for a numerical list/array including only integers 1 to 140.
+It can be done using the `dictionary` in python, with keys equal to the possible numbers of unique words per tweet (1 - 140), and values equals to the appearances.

 Another problem of the two-heap based method is that it may cause memory leak, especially when it's used for live web data analysis.
 One the other hand, the dictionary based method won't be the same efficient when handling situations with unlimited keys, such as float numbers.